Computable de Finetti measures

-A Bayesian perspective suggests the following interpretation: exchangeable sequences arise from independent observations from some latent random measure.
+A Bayesian perspective suggests the following interpretation: exchangeable sequences arise from independent observations from a latent measure $\nu$.
 Posterior analysis follows from placing a prior distribution on $\nu$.
 For further discussion of the implications of de~Finetti's theorem for the foundations of statistical inference, see Dawid~\citep{MR675977} and Lauritzen~\citep{MR754971}.

 In 1931, de~Finetti \citep{deFinetti} proved the classical result for binary exchangeable sequences, in which case the de~Finetti measure is simply a mixture of Bernoulli distributions; the exchangeable sequence is equivalent to repeatedly flipping a coin whose weight is drawn from some distribution on $[0,1]$.
-In the 1950s, Hewitt and Savage~\citep{MR0076206} and Ryll-Nardzewski~\citep{MR0088823} extended the result to arbitrary real-valued exchangeable sequences.
+In 1937, de~Finetti \citep{MR1508036} extended the result to arbitrary real-valued exchangeable sequences.
 We will refer to this more general version as the \emph{de~Finetti theorem}.
+Later, Hewitt and Savage~\citep{MR0076206} extended the result to compact Hausdorff spaces, and Ryll-Nardzewski~\citep{MR0088823} introduced a weaker notion than exchangeability that suffices to give a conditionally i.i.d.\ representation.
 Hewitt and Savage~\citep{MR0076206} provide a history of the early developments, and a discussion of some subsequent extensions can be found in Kingman~\citep{MR0494344}, Diaconis and Freedman~\citep{MR786142}, and Aldous~\citep{MR883646}.
 A recent book by Kallenberg~\citep{MR2161313} provides a comprehensive view of the area of probability theory that has grown out of de~Finetti's theorem, stressing the role of invariance under symmetries.